digego/extempore/docs/type-system.rst

 (``make_xt_adder``) takes one argument ``a`` and returns a closure (notice the *second* ``lambda`` form inside the toplevel one) which takes one argument ``b`` and adds it to ``a``.
-Note that ``a`` is 'baked in' to this closure—it's not passed in directly, but it's referenced from the outside scope.
-We say that this closure (which has no name—it's anonymous) 'closes over' ``a``.
+Note that ``a`` is 'baked in' to this closure---it's not passed in directly, but it's referenced from the outside scope.
+We say that this closure (which has no name---it's anonymous) 'closes over' ``a``.

 Then, in the second function (``test_xt_adder``) we call